You stare at the food on your plate.

 3. Keep it simple.
 If the label has a long laundry list of ingredients, it’s likely highly processed.

-You would be surprised at the number of processed foods that you wouldn’t suspect available in the grocery store.
+You would be surprised at the large number of processed foods that you wouldn’t suspect available in the grocery store.

 4. Listen to your body for what it needs.